Fuga: Melodies of Steel

 Fuga: Melodies of Steel is a tactical role-playing video game developed and published by CyberConnect2.
-It is the fourth title in the company's Little Tail Bronx series and it serves as a prequel to Tail Concerto and Solatorobo: Red the Hunter.
+It is the fourth title in the company's Little Tail Bronx series, and serves as a prequel to Tail Concerto and Solatorobo: Red the Hunter.
 The game takes place in a war-torn world populated by anthropomorphic dogs and cats ("Caninu" and "Felineko" respectively, lit. "イヌヒト" and "ネコヒト" / "dog people" and "cat people"), where a group of children struggle for survival aboard a giant tank against soldiers from an enemy nation.
-It was released in July 2021 for Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S. A sequel, Fuga: Melodies of Steel 2, was announced in July 2022 and is set for release in May 2023.
+It was released in July 2021 for Microsoft Windows, Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S.

+A sequel, Fuga: Melodies of Steel 2, was released in May 2023.

 Premise

-Fuga is set in a war-ravaged world where a village is destroyed by the fascist Berman Empire.
-Eleven child survivors band together after the attack and board a gigantic tank known as Taranis - a relic of an ancient but technologically-advanced civilization - in order to travel across the dangerous landscape and rescue their families who were taken prisoner.
+Fuga is set in a war-ravaged world where a village is destroyed by the Berman Empire.
+Six child survivors band together, and 6 can be rescued throughout the game, one being from the Berman empire themselves.
+After the attack, they board a gigantic tank known as Taranis—a relic of an ancient but technologically advanced civilization—in order to travel across the dangerous landscape and rescue their families who were taken prisoner.
 The Taranis houses a super weapon called the Soul Cannon which is capable of immense destruction at the cost of a crew member's life, with the main characters having to choose when and whom to sacrifice in order for the group to reach their destination.
 The game is separated into 12 chapters and features multiple endings depending on player choice and how many characters survive.